SurajB-168/Marketing-Campaign-Analysis/README.md

 ## ✅ Business Recommendations

 1. **Increase Email's budget** — best ROI in the dataset, currently the smallest allocation
-2. **Keep scaling Google Ads** — largest revenue driver with solid ROI
+2. **Keep scaling Google Ads** — largest revenue driver with the best conversion rate and a strong ROI
 3. **Cut the 29 loss-making TV and Radio campaigns**
 4. **Reduce overall TV and Radio spend** and reinvest the freed budget into Email and Google Ads
 5. **Investigate the C211 outlier and the 4 missing-revenue campaigns** before relying on totals that include them